YtunO/ActiveDirectoryLab/README.md

 # Active Directory Home Lab (VirtualBox + Windows Server + Windows 10/11)

-I built this home lab as a graduate student in a Master’s program in Cybersecurity & Information Assurance.
-This project was inspired by **Josh Madakor’s YouTube tutorial**:
-📺 Watch the original video here: [YouTube Link](https://youtu.be/MHsI8hJmggI?si=JndBJOHAcuPhE79c)

----

 ## Objective
 This project was built to give me practical experience setting up Active Directory and Windows networking in a home lab.
 My goal was to understand how services like DNS, DHCP, and NAT work together, learn how to join a client to a domain, and get comfortable managing users and groups.
 Writing everything down also helped me practice explaining technical steps in a clear way for my portfolio.

+This project was inspired by **Josh Madakor’s YouTube tutorial**:
+📺 Watch the original video here: [YouTube Link](https://youtu.be/MHsI8hJmggI?si=JndBJOHAcuPhE79c)

 ---

 ## Skills Learned
 - Configuring **Active Directory Domain Services (AD DS)**
 - Setting up **DNS, DHCP, and NAT routing** in Windows Server
-- Automating **bulk user creation at scale** (1,000 users with PowerShell ISE)
+- Automating **bulk user creation at scale** (1,000+ users with PowerShell ISE)
 - Understanding **Windows networking** (IP addressing, internal vs external networks)
 - Creating and managing **domain users, groups, and organizational units (OUs)**
 - Practicing **identity and access management (IAM)** in a safe lab environment